anonymouss/my-leetcode-cpp/go/README.md

-do some exercises with golong
+do some exercises with golang

 run: `go run xxx.go`